ava-labs/avalanche-docs/docs/tooling/cli-create-nodes/stop-node.md

 sidebar_label: Terminate All Nodes
 sidebar_position: 7
 ---
-# Terminate Nodes Originally Created with Avalanche-CLI
+# Terminate Nodes Created By Avalanche-CLI

 This page provides instructions for terminating cloud server nodes created by Avalanche-CLI.